A walk from Farringdon to Clerkenwell

 Finish: Exmouth Market

-The walk starts at Farringdon station, which is served by three underground lines – Circle, Hammersmith & City and Metropolitan – and by Thameslink overground services.
-From around March 2021 the station will also be served by the Elizabeth line (Crossrail).
+The walk starts at Farringdon station, which is served by the Circle, Hammersmith & City and Elizabeth lines, as well as Thameslink mainline rail services.

 If you are travelling by bus, the closest bus stop to the station is served by number 63 (from King’s Cross).
 Buses that stop within a five to ten-minute walk include the 17, 45 and 172.